Visit the University Health Plans Website for updated information on COVID-19 BCBSMA (SHIP) coverage.

-Specific benefits questions you have about receiving your insurance card should be directed to Blue Cross Blue Shield of Massachusetts Member Services at 888-753-6615.
+Specific benefits questions you have about receiving your insurance card should be directed to Blue Cross Blue Shield of Massachusetts Member Services by phone at 888-753-6615.

 To request an insurance member ID, update your address, or ask general plan information, contact University Health Plans by phone 800-437-6448 or email: firstname.lastname@example.org.

 If you have school insurance, you should be seen in the Wellness Center (978-934-6800) for any medical or mental health problem.
 Please note that there is a $150 deductible for an emergency room visit, if you are not admitted to the hospital.